fredbru/jaki/README.md

 As further work I hope to look at the incorporation of more musical features to be used in the reward function, with adaptable weightings, aiming towards and interactive drum loop variation generator with higher-level musical controls.
 As part of developing the reinforcement learning aspect of jaki, I hope to look at more developed ways of integrating multiple reward functions and action selection, such as option-based frameworks and deep hierarchical reinforcement learning.

+A selection of examples with audio and MIDI rendering may be found at:

 https://www.dropbox.com/sh/clo9gux5y5w8b3j/AACzp6GfGyFacWvSNq_-8PNNa?dl=0